rupeshtiwari/future-blogs/_posts/2022-06-25-connect-azure-resources-from-on-premise-machines.md

 However, you want to restrict both `subnet-data` and `subnet-business` resources from outside world even from VPN clients.
 You have to setup `Azure Firewall` which works at VNet level.
 There you can create rule that outside traffic can not directly go to `subnet-data` or `subnet-business`.

+## Why do I create Subnets in Azure?

+In order to restrict outside IP addresses to communicate Azure resources, there are only 2 options.
+1- Configure Azure Firewall
+2- Or create Network Security Group. ( this is required when we have multiple subnets this is recommended also)

+For robust security, we must deploy both Azure Firewall and Azure Network Security Group or Azure Application Gateway.
+I personally prefer `Azure Firewall and Application Gateway`.
+Because Application Gateway provides easy and friendly way to manage resources.

+Microsoft suggest we should create 2 subnet minimum.
+1 Subnet where we put resources which are open for public like public `web apps`.
+Another subnet which should contain resources that we should keep private and restricted outside IP to access or connect like `azure storage, cosmos DB, other databases and azure key vaults` etc. Therefore, we should create at-least 2 subnets: (subnet-public, subnet-private).
+In order to secure `subnet-private` such that outside IP can not connect, we must deploy `NSG or application gateway` in azure to restrict outside public IP to connect.

+If in your Azure, your are putting all resources in single subnet and exposing to internet via filtering selected IP still we are at risk since we expose all resources over internet.
+You must think to protect Databases, Keyvaluts etc.

 ## References

 - [Connect an on-premise network to Azure](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/)